Where to Eat in Townsends Inlet

 Seafood / Romantic

 Beachwood (8600 Landis Avenue) Beachwood at the Dunes, which opened in 2019, offers a modern shore-chic dining experience, including a lounge, raw bar, cozy dining room and a glass wall that opens to let in fresh bay breezes when weather permits.
-Beachwood offers a global selection of exquisite dishes using locally sourced ingredients where possible as well as live entertainment.
+This restaurant offers a global selection of exquisite dishes using locally sourced ingredients where possible as well as live entertainment.
 Opens daily at 3 pm.

 Scoops Ice Cream (8305 Landis) Scoops Ice Cream is a tiny shack along Landis Avenue that is big on ice cream flavors.
 Family owned and operated for over 20 years, Scoops always has a long line in the summer of folks waiting to savor over 30 flavors of soft serve and 45 flavors of hand-dipped ice cream.
 Sugar-free and lo-carb cones are available.
 Open daily 12 noon – 12 midnight.

 Where do you like to eat in Townsends Inlet?
 If you have a recommendation or wish to share a story about your favorite eatery, please Leave A Response below or contact us.
 If you own a dining establishment and would like us to feature your restaurant on this blog, please contact us and give us your name, the name of your restaurant and your email address.